pheldox/urlparser/README.md

 ## Running the app

 ```
-- .env in root folder
+-create .env in root folder
 - Create mysql database locally
 - Connect to application by specifying database url in .env
 ```